Term deposits for kids

 Check the term lengths

-The terms can range from seven days to five years, but not all banks offer the same term lengths.
-You should have an idea of how long you want to invest the money for, but you also need to look at the interest rates as longer terms usually carry better rates.
+The terms can range from one month to five years, but not all banks offer the same term lengths.
+You should have an idea of how long you want to invest the money for, but you also need to look at the interest rates as longer terms might carry better rates.

 How often the interest is calculated?